JohnL0919/ScenicShare/README.md

 # ScenicShare
-ScenicShare is a web app where users can discover, submit, and share scenic driving routes.
-Each route includes a map path, photos, tags, and ratings.
-Think “Strava for road trips” – designed for car lovers, photographers, and adventure seekers.
+discover, record, and share epic driving routes with maps, photos, tags, and ratings.
+Think Strava for road trips—built for car lovers, photographers, and adventure seekers.